DavidCico/A-library-to-generate-turbulence-from-inlet-boundary-condition-for-OpenFOAM-2.3.X/README.md

 ## Prerequisites

-<p align="justify">This library is developed for OpenFOAM 2.3.X, and requires the latter version of the Open Source CFD Toolbox.
+<p align="justify">This library is developed for <strong>OpenFOAM 2.3.X</strong>, and requires the latter version of the Open Source CFD Toolbox.
 For more information on how to install this version, the reader is referred to <a href="https://sites.google.com/site/foamguides/installation/installing-openfoam-2-3-x">this web page</a>.</p>

+## Instructions on program

-Compile using:
+Compile the library using:

     wmake libso

-This will create the library libInflowTurbulence.so in your $FOAM_USER_LIBBIN
+This will create the library <em>libInflowTurbulence.so</em> in your $FOAM_USER_LIBBIN folder.

 Add this to the case controlDict: